Forest of lies

 It was then that my indoctrinated pride in Songgun got its first crack.

-I had never ventured beyond the high walls of my town and was surprised to find a large army base just a few kilometres outside.
+I had never ventured beyond the high walls of my town and was surprised to find a large army base just a few kilometres away.
 It was dug into the mountainside and walled off like a prison.
 The armed guards stationed on towers, every hundred metres, compounded the feeling that I was to be a prisoner first and a soldier second.

-Once we were pushed out of the trucks, I was told to stand in line with a hundred other teenage boys, all of us barely seventeen, our faces expressing more fear than pride or determination.
+Once we were pushed out of the trucks, I was told to stand in line with a hundred other thin and trembling teenage boys, all of us barely seventeen, our faces expressing more fear than pride or determination.
 An officer with narrow eyes and a small red speaker to his mouth told us we were heroes, before yelling at us to march to the barracks.

 I felt physically strong but mentally weak as I shuffled forwards, panicking inside.
 When I saw the rows of metal bunks, each with a thin mattress and a scratchy grey blanket, I felt my energy drain.